 - Be approved by the Instructor.

-- Must have passed Seaman Apprentice Test.
+E2 – Seaman Apprentice Requirements

 - Must have a grade higher than a C in NJROTC.